MoedCode/Professional-Foundations/week4/TheDaily3.md

 If you accepted the challenge, which meditation video, recording or resource did you choose to guide you for these 7 days?
 If you did not accept the challenge, what were the reasons why?
 Share the answers to these questions, with your peers on The Portal.
 Also see what your peers are saying!

+# Overview:
+This section is about introducing and encouraging a new habit as part of the "Daily 3" routine: **Meditation**.
+It explains the importance and benefits of mindfulness meditation, which involves focusing attention to gain awareness of one's thoughts and feelings.
+The module highlights:

+1. **Why Meditate?**: Meditation helps reduce negativity, stress, and anxiety, while increasing positivity, focus, and overall well-being.
+The section includes a video explaining these benefits and asks you to consider what meditation reduces and increases.

+2. **Learning to Meditate**: Meditation, like any new skill, requires practice.
+It may feel difficult at first, but with consistent effort, you can become more comfortable.
+The module encourages a 7-day challenge to meditate for 5 minutes daily, providing guided videos and apps like Waking Up, Calm, and Headspace.

+3. **Meditation Testimonials**: A video is shared that includes testimonials from young professionals about the benefits of meditation, such as improved focus, emotional control, and productivity.
+The video also suggests meditation apps.

+4. **Meditation Challenge**: You are challenged to incorporate meditation into your daily routine alongside the other "Daily 3" habits (Movement and Morning Pages).
+The module provides a list of 5-minute meditation videos and apps to guide you, and suggests practicing at the same time every day for 7 days straight.

+At the end of the month, you'll be asked to share how the practice affected your daily life.

+Finally, you're encouraged to share your experience with the challenge on the portal and see how others are responding.